liamsscreenname/MscProject/README.md

 The game was designed in Unity for mobile devices running Android OS.
 This repository contains the C# scripts only.

-The following video shows the app in action: ![video link] ("https://www.wevideo.com/view/1193995046")
+The following video shows the app in action:  "https://www.wevideo.com/view/1193995046"